-Heki (2011) and Heki & Enomoto (2013) pointed out that negative TEC changes started in areas farther from the epicenters, simultaneously with positive TEC anomalies near the focal region, ~40 minutes before the 2011 Tohoku-oki earthquake.
-He & Heki (2016) studied the distributions of such pairs of negative and positive anomalies starting together before three large earthquakes in Chile, i.e., the 2010 Maule (M_w 8.8), the 2014 Iquique (M_w 8.2), and the 2015 Illapel (M_w 8.3) earthquakes (Figure 8) and suggested that they occur in higher and lower parts of ionosphere.
+Heki (2011) and Heki & Enomoto (2013) pointed out that negative TEC changes started in areas further from the epicenters, simultaneously with positive TEC anomalies near the focal region, ~40 minutes before the 2011 Tohoku-oki earthquake.
+He & Heki (2016) studied the distributions of such pairs of negative and positive anomalies starting together before three large earthquakes in Chile, i.e. the 2010 Maule ( $M_w$ 8.8), the 2014 Iquique ( $M_w$ 8.2), and the 2015 Illapel ( $M_w$ 8.3) earthquakes (Figure 21.8) and suggested that they occur in higher and lower parts of ionosphere.

-He & Heki (2018) did 3-D tomography of ionosphere using STEC anomalies of the 2015 Illapel earthquake and confirmed that (1) positive and negative electron density anomalies appeared at lower (Figure 9a) and higher (Figure 9b) altitudes of the ionosphere, respectively, and (2) they roughly line up along the local geomagnetic field (Figure 9c).
+He & Heki (2018) did 3D tomography of the ionosphere using STEC anomalies of the 2015 Illapel earthquake and confirmed that (1) positive and negative electron density anomalies appeared at lower (Figure 21.9a) and higher (Figure 21.9b) altitudes of the ionosphere, respectively; and (2) they roughly line up along the local geomagnetic field (Figure 21.9c).
 This 3D structure suggests that the anomalies are generated by downward plasma transportation caused by $\mathbf{E} \times \mathbf{B}$ drifts of electrons.
 Because the electron density has its maximum at ~300 km, uniform downward electron transportation would make a pair of positive/negative anomalies below/above this height (Kuo et al., 2014).
+A similar study was done for the 2011 Tohoku-oki earthquake (Muafiry & Heki, 2020).